 While this is a secure way to access your files, it does have a few shortcomings.
 You may not be able to access certain types of data including WhatsApp attachments, SMS, MMS, iMessages, voice memos and photo stream.

-3 Selectively Restore Files from iCloud Backup without Resetting iPhone/iPad (iOS 11 Included)
+3 Restore iPhone from iCloud Without Resetting (iOS 12 Included)

 - Supporting over 22 file such as contacts, photos, text messages, Whatsapp messages, Skype messages, notes and more.